pank4jj/pdf-analyzer/README.md

 - Upload a PDF (up to 20 MB)
 - Ask it anything — summaries, specific facts, comparisons, whatever
 - Chat history is saved per document so you can pick up where you left off
-- Accounts are protected with JWT auth + email verification
+- Accounts are protected with JWT auth + email verification on signup
 - Forgot your password?
 There's a reset flow for that too

 ## Project layout